Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 But even with a residual risk of the victims being suspected of witchcraft again, she says her endeavors are worth the risk.
 She says that the fact that August 10 has been recognized as the World Day against Witch Hunts sends a signal that her work is important — and needed.

 Hunting the hunters — a dangerous undertaking

 For Thérèse Mema Mapenzi, the World Day against Witch Hunts marks another milestone in her uphill battle in the DRC.
 Jörg Nowak, spokesman for missio, agrees and hopes that there will now be growing awareness about this issue around the globe.

 As part of his work, Nowak has visited several missio project partners fighting to help bring an end to witch hunts in recent years.
 But he wasn't aware about the magnitude of the problem himself until 2017.

 The first case he dealt with was the killing of women accused of being witches in Papua New Guinea in the 2010s — which eventually resulted in his publishing a paper on the crisis situation in the country and becoming missio's dedicated expert on witch hunts.

 But much of Nowak's extensive research in Papua New Guinea remains largely under wraps for the time being, at least in the country itself: the evidence he accrued against some of the perpetrators there could risk the lives of missio partners working for him.

 Not much has changed for centuries, apart from the localities involved when it comes to the occult belief in witchcraft, says Nowak while stressing: "There is no such thing as witchcraft.
-But there are accusations and stigmatization designed to demonize people; indeed to discredit in order to gain selfish advantages for others."
+But there are accusations and stigmatization designed to demonize people; indeed designed to discredit them in order for others to gain selfish advantages."

 Maxwell Suuk and Isaac Kaledzi contributed to this article.